Laparoscopic Gastric Bypass Surgery

 Bariatric surgery or Obesity surgery (weight loss surgery) includes a variety of procedures performed on patients who are obese and extremely overweight.
 In obesity surgery or weight loss surgery is achieved by resecting and re-routing the small intestine to a stomach bypass (gastric bypass) or reducing the size of the stomach through the removal of a portion of the stomach (sleeve gastrectomy or duodenal switch).

-When you should consider a surgery?
+When you should consider surgery?

 Obesity or Weight loss surgery should be considered as a treatment option for patients with a body mass index (BMI) of 40 kg/m2 or greater who instituted but failed an adequate exercise and diet program.
-But also who present with obesity-related comorbid conditions, such as hypertension, impaired glucose tolerance, diabetes mellitus, hyperlipidemia, obstructive sleep apnea and less mobility.
+But also who present with obesity-related comorbid conditions, such as hypertension, impaired glucose tolerance, diabetes mellitus, hyperlipidemia, obstructive sleep apnea, and less mobility.
 Patients who consider a bariatric or weight loss surgery should find high-quality treatment at specialized clinics and hospitals with surgeons experienced in obesity and weight loss surgery.

 What is Gastric Bypass Surgery or Roux-en Y Bypass?